2pilot/GitHubCloneProject/README.md

-# GitHubCloneProject - Branching and Merge Conflicts Task
-**Objective:**
-Practice creating branches, merging changes, and resolving conflicts in Git.
+Objective: Practice branching and merge conflicts Modification in feature-greeting branch
-Modification in main branch.